Welcome to the Sligo Town website

 Sligo is the vibrant heart of the north-west of Ireland, believed to have been built on, or in the immediate vicinity of Ptolomy’s ancient town of Nagnata, on the banks of the Garavogue River, with strong evidence to suggest there has been a human settlement of one kind or another here for several thousand years.

 Sligo got its name from the gaelic word Sligeach, which translates to Shelly River, due largely to the abundance of shellfish found in the waters surrounding the town.

 Situated on the banks of the Garavogue River, Sligo Town connects Lough Gill to the Atlantic Ocean.

-To the north lie the King Mountains, which includes Truskmore and the instantly recognisable Benbulben which has become Synonymous with Sligo
+To the north of Sligo lie the King Mountains, which includes Truskmore and the instantly recognisable Benbulben which has become synonymous throughout the world with Sligo.

-William Butler Yeats is buried in Drumcliffe graveyard, within the shadow of Benbulben mountain, and to the west of Sligo Town, the mythical Queen Maeve is said to be buried beneath the large stone cairn atop Knocknarea mountain.
+William Butler Yeats is buried in Drumcliffe Graveyard, within the shadow of Benbulben mountain, and to the west of Sligo Town, the mythical Queen Maeve is said to be buried beneath the large stone cairn atop Knocknarea mountain.